learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

     [178 rows x 13 columns]

 Now, what if you want to see only a few lines of the data, based on certain constraints?
-You'll learn how to access data in this lesson!
+You'll learn how to access data in this lesson.

 ## Methods and attributes to access data information